AMWA-TV/is-11/docs/Behaviour - Server Side.md

 ### Base EDID

-There is no Base EDID at the initial state.
+An Input MAY support external changing of Base EDID.
+If an Input does not support it, `base_edid_changeable` property of such Input MUST be `false` and `PUT` and `DELETE` requests to `/base/edid` resource MUST be responded with `405 Method Not Allowed`.

 If the Base EDID for an Input changes, then all Senders associated with this Input MUST update their versions (in registered mode this MUST update the registered resources).

 ### Effective EDID